top of page

 Developmental Milestones for Ages 3–5: A Research-Based Guide for Parents and Educators

 Understanding how preschoolers grow, learn, and interact with the world is essential for anyone involved in early childhood education.
-Developmental milestones offer valuable insight into a child's progress in areas such as physical, cognitive, language, social, and emotional development.
-These benchmarks are grounded in years of developmental science and serve as general indicators—not rigid rules—of what most children can achieve by certain ages.
+Developmental milestones provide valuable insight into a child's progress in multiple areas, including physical, cognitive, language, social, and emotional development.
+These benchmarks are based on years of developmental science.
+They serve as general indicators—not rigid rules—of what most children can achieve by certain ages.

-At The Learning Cottage Preschool and Daycare, we use these milestones as a framework to inform our curriculum, classroom activities, and communication with families.
-This guide, backed by research from leading child development organizations such as the CDC, AAP, and NIH, presents a comprehensive look at milestones from ages 3 to 5.
+At The Learning Cottage Preschool and Daycare, we utilize these milestones as a framework to guide our curriculum, classroom activities, and communication with families.
+This guide, supported by research from leading child development organizations such as the CDC, AAP, and NIH, presents a comprehensive look at development from ages 3 to 5.

 A touching silhouette captures a father gently guiding his child on their first bicycle ride, framed by softly billowing curtains.